danielbrendel/dnyCasualGameEngine/ScriptingDoc.md

 bool HUD_IsEnabled()
 //Add a HUD info message
 void HUD_AddMessage(const string &in msg, HudInfoMessageColor color, int duration = 3000)
+//Query a language phrase of a language file of current locale.
+Alternatively you can use '_' as shortcut string Lang_QueryPhrase(const string &in szIdent, const string &in szDefault = "")
 ```

 ## AngelScript internals: